rwth-acis/awgs-web-app/README.md

 to your production URL.

 ## Build Configurations
 The default build configurations from `pwa-starter-kit` have been changed with respect to the Service Worker (deactivated).

+If the app is served from the `/awgs/` path, build the project with `polymer build --base-path awgs`